hopskipnfall/notes64/content/Topics/How Move Staleness Works.md

 ```kotlin
 // TODO
 ```
-# Common questions
+# Projectiles
-1. Do throws get stale?
-   Yes but knockback is not affected
-2. Are forward and back throw considered different moves?
-   Yes
-3. Do projectiles get stale?
+Link's boomerang gets stale, but not his bomb.
+How does projectile staling work?

 This is complicated and a little contrived.
 To answer this we have to break projectiles into two categories: *weapons* and *items*.

 *Weapons*: Fox's laser, the RayGun item's laser, fireballs, thunder jolt, fire flower, PK fire, Link's boomerang.
 These attacks that come from a player or are granted by an item *do stale*.

 *Items*: RayGun, Fan, Link's Bomb, shells.
 Damage done by an item not currently being held (including collision) *does not stale*.
+# Random facts
+1. Throws do stale, but knockback is not affected.
+2. Forward and back throws count as different moves.

 [^1]: These scaling constants came from the Smash Wiki article [Stale-move negation](https://www.ssbwiki.com/Stale-move_negation#Calculation_in_Smash_64)